8 things you

 My bucket list item: to visit at least one spot in each of the 7 continents

-Being a travel enthusiast and insider, I believe with God’s grace, I’ll make it happen.
+Being a travel enthusiast and insider, I believe with God’s grace, it’ll happen.
 1 down (North America), 6 to go.

 My name sounds so closely to the Confederate General’s

-I intend to play the irony it conjures to the hilt.
+I intend to put that irony to good use.

 Robert D. Lee was born and raised in Thomasville, NC just on the outskirts of the Triad metropolitan areas of Winston-Salem, Greensboro and High Point.
 He received his Bachelor of Fine Arts Degree while working as a designer in the media industry.
 He currently lives and works in the metropolitan area of Atlanta, GA.